Administration & Supervision (Ed.S.)

 Why get an education specialist’s degree in administration and supervision?

 The education specialist program is designed for educators who have a master's degree in educational administration or its equivalent.
-Once completed, you’ll be eligible for certification as a New Hampshire superintendent.
-Principalship certification is also possible for students who do not hold a master’s degree in school administration or principal certification, and can be earned through additional coursework.
+For those who meet the NH Department of Education requirements (including experience and a valid background check), this program can prepare students for superintendent certification.
+Principal certification is also possible for those students that fulfill all course requirements (including prerequisite requirements) for the principal track, and who meet all NH Department of Education requirements (including experience and a valid background check).
 In this graduate program, you’ll be immersed in the subject matter, research, theory and field-based experience.
 Whether working in your educational community or at a policy level, you’ll be prepared to establish caring environments while fostering cooperation and educational improvement.

 Why choose UNH for your education degree?

-Our graduate education specialist program is offered through both our Durham and Manchester campuses, and you’ll be able to take classes at either location.
-A part-time option is available in Manchester.
-Several courses are offered in a hybrid format.
+Courses in our graduate education specialist program are primarily offered in an online format.
 The curriculum content of our M.Ed. and Ed.S. degrees is consistent with and keyed to the National Policy Board for Educational Administration.
 The standards include knowledge and skills in strategic leadership, instructional leadership, organizational leadership, political and community leadership, and internship.
 A Ph.D. in education with a specialization in leadership and policy studies is also available.

 Potential career areas